Parag R. Patel

-> Although initial, nonrandomized, unblinded studies have reported symptomatic improvement, subsequent double-blind, randomized, crossover trials with dual-chamber pacing have demonstrated no significant change in exercise capacity but a small decrease in LVOT gradient.
+Pacemaker implantation has been used to alleviate the symptoms of HCM in the past, but this procedure has fallen out of favor.
+It was hypothesized that initiating ventricular contraction at the right ventricular apex and distal septum would alter the sequence of ventricular contraction, such that the outflow gradient would be decreased and symptoms improved.
+Although initial, nonrandomized, unblinded studies have reported symptomatic improvement, subsequent double-blind, randomized, crossover trials with dual-chamber pacing have demonstrated no significant change in exercise capacity and only a small decrease in LVOT gradient.
 In addition, patients with and without active pacing have noted subjective improvement in exercise capacity.
-Thus, a notable placebo effect accounts for the improvement in symptoms attributed to pacemakers.
-Furthermore, in a nonrandomized, concurrent, cohort study, 39 patients underwent surgical myectomy or received permanent pacemakers.
-Surgical myectomy was unquestionably superior in this study, with larger decreases in LVOT gradient (76 to 9 mm Hg vs. 77 to 55 mm Hg) and larger improvements in symptoms and exercise duration than permanent pacing.
+Thus, a notable placebo effect accounts for the improvement in symptoms attributed to pacemakers.43,44 Furthermore, in a nonrandomized concurrent cohort study, 39 patients underwent surgical myectomy or received permanent pacemakers.
+Surgical myectomy was unquestionably superior in this study, with larger decreases in LVOT gradient (76->9 mm Hg vs. 77->55 mm Hg) with larger improvements in symptoms and exercise duration than permanent pacing.78

-- Beta blockers are first-line therapy for symptomatic HCM, with alternate therapies including verapamil and disopyramide.
+- Beta-blockers are first-line therapy for symptomatic HCM, with alternate therapies including verapamil and disopyramide.

 - For drug-refractory HCM with severe symptoms (NYHA Class III or IV), septal myectomy is the favored therapeutic approach, with durable improvements in symptoms and exercise capacity.